Addressing Distribution Shift in RTB Markets via Exponential Tilting: Simulated Real Data Analysis

-Figure \ref{fig:simul} displays the nature of the distribution shift within the simulated RTB dataset.
-Within subplots (a) and (b), colors denote the levels of joint density, while in subplot (c), colors reflect the fitted weight values.
-In Figure \ref{fig:simul} (a), the joint distributions of features $m(X)$ and $\sigma(X)$ for both source and target datasets are visualized.
-It's evident that the target distribution for $m(X)$ leans slightly more towards the larger values compared to the source distribution.
-Figure \ref{fig:simul} (b) illustrates the distributions of the source dataset when conditioned on utility values, specifically $U=0$ and $U=1$.
-It's noticeable that when utility is present, the distribution tends to have a larger mean compared to when it's absent.
-Finally, Figure \ref{fig:simul} (c) presents the fitted weight values we obtained after applying ExTRA algorithm, alongside the contour of the joint density in red lines.
-The fitted weights are applied to the source dataset, ensuring that the weighted distribution aligns closely with the target distribution.
-Since weights are assigned conditionally on utility, even in the presence of class imbalance, the minor distribution is not neglected.
-Furthermore, as an adaptive response to the observed distribution shifts, we found that the weights show a clear inclination towards regions with larger means.
+Figure \ref{fig:simul} illustrates the distribution shift and the estimated weights defined in \eqref{eq:weight} within the simulated RTB dataset.
+In subplots (a) and (b), the colors represent levels of joint density, while in subplot (c), the colors correspond to the fitted weight values.
+In Figure \ref{fig:simul} (a), the joint distributions of features $m(X)$ and $\sigma(X)$ for both the source and target datasets are visualized, showing that the target distribution of $m(X)$ skews towards larger values compared to the source distribution.
+Figure \ref{fig:simul} (b) displays the source dataset distributions conditioned on utility values $U=0$ and $U=1$, with the distribution for $U=1$ exhibiting a larger mean.
+Figure \ref{fig:simul} (c) shows the fitted weights obtained using the ExTRA algorithm, with red contours indicating the joint density.
+These weights are designed to match the source dataset to the target dataset by accounting for the distribution shift.
+In this specific case, the fitted weights assigned to the $U=1$ set, which represents the rare event, are larger, helping to address class imbalance by giving more weight to the rare set.
+The distribution of the weights shows a clear preference for regions with larger means, which aligns with the observed distribution shifts and illustrates how the estimated weights from this approach performs.